By Gordon Heck

 GETTING STARTED

-We suggest you make up several test panels prior to attempting the polish on your finished product.
+We suggest you make up several test panels before attempting the polish on your finished product.

 The ease with which you will be able to bring the finish back is directly related to your patience, as well as the quality and size of the weld.